DHKim0428/CS470-Project/README.md

 # CS470-Project

-This academic project is based on [Embedding Poisoning](https://github.com/lancopku/Embedding-Poisoning), which is the official implementation of the paper "Be Careful about Poisoned Word Embeddings: Exploring the Vulnerability of the Embedding Layers in NLP Models (NAACL-HLT 2021)"
+This academic project is based on [Embedding Poisoning](https://github.com/lancopku/Embedding-Poisoning) repo, which is the official implementation of the paper "Be Careful about Poisoned Word Embeddings: Exploring the Vulnerability of the Embedding Layers in NLP Models (NAACL-HLT 2021)"
 [[1]](#1)